Sanjanaekanayake/DVD-Rental-PERN-Stack/README.md

 * React frontend includes a simple customer detail list with a user input form.
 User can add, edit and delete customers.
 * [JavaScript XML (JSX)](https://reactjs.org/docs/introducing-jsx.html) used to write HTML elements in Javascript
-* [React useState and UseEffect Hooks](https://reactjs.org/docs/hooks-intro.html)is used to add state to function component and to perform side effects from a function component
+* [React useState and UseEffect Hooks](https://reactjs.org/docs/hooks-intro.html) is used to add state to function component and to perform side effects from a function component

 ## :camera: ER Diagram